workingdraft/workingdraft.de/components/bacon/README.md

 useful for debugging, but also for stuff like calling the preventDefault() method for events.
 In fact, you can also use a property-extractor string instead of a function, as in ".preventDefault".
-The old name for this method is `do` which is temporarily supported for backward compatibility.

 `observable.not()` returns a stream/property that inverts boolean values

 `observable.flatMap(f)` for each element in the source stream, spawn a new stream using the function `f`.
-Collect events from each of the spawned streams into the result stream.
+Collect events from each of the spawned streams into the result `EventStream`.
 This is very similar to selectMany in RxJs.
 Note that instead of a function, you can provide a stream/property too.
 Also, the return value of function `f` can be either an Observable (stream/property) or a constant value.
+The result of `flatMap` is always an `EventStream`.

 stream.flatMap() can be used conveniently with `Bacon.once()` and `Bacon.never()` for converting and filtering at the same time, including only some of the results.